notmasteryet/jpgjs/README.md

 ----------

 Download the library ([jpg.js](/jpg.js)) and use a script to include it.
+In addition to the global namespace are AMD and CommonJS supported as well.

 A bower package is available as well: ```js bower install jpgjs```